 - Define important terminology used in the investigation.

-- The Aim, Procedure, and Results of the replicated Original Study described briefly and cited.
+- The Aim, Procedure, and Results of the replicated Original Study are described briefly and cited.

 - Establish a link between your investigation and the Theory you're replicating(if possible, do it explicitly).

-- State the aim of your experiment: Aim should be concise, briefly outlining what you wish to accomplish with your study, highlighting the Independent Variable and the Dependent Variable.
+- State the aim of your experiment: Aim should be concise, briefly outlining what you wish to accomplish with your study and highlighting the Independent and dependent variables.

 - Explain the relevance of your study(give an application of the same).